6 servings or more

 - 3 tablespoons extra-virgin olive oil

-Set the pan into the oven and roast for an hour, then open the oven and bring the roasting pan up front, turn the vegetables over, and rotate the pan back to front, for even cooking.
+Set the pan in the oven, and roast for an hour; then stir the vegetables and rotate the pan back to front.

-Roast for another hour or hour and a quarter (depending on the size of the roast): the internal temperature should be 170 degrees or a little higher.
-The meat should be browned all over with dark edges; the top (especially the fat) should be crisp and caramelized.
-There will still be a considerable amount of juices in the pan and the vegetables should be cooked through and lightly browned.
-It is ready to serve now unless you want to glaze the roast or get it darker and crisper, in which case raise the oven temperature to 425 degrees and proceed as directed later.
+Roast for another hour or a little more (depending on the size of the roast).
+The internal temperature should be 170 degrees on an instant-read thermometer, and the meat should be browned all over with dark edges; the top (especially the fat) should be crisp and caramelized.
+There will still be a considerable amount of juices in the pan, and the vegetables should be cooked through and lightly browned.
+The roast is ready to serve now, unless you want to glaze it, in which case raise the oven temperature to 425 degrees and cook for an additional 15 minutes.

-To make the sauce and finish the roast, lift the pork out of the roasting pan with a large spatula, or by holding it with towels, and rest it on a platter while you start the sauce.
-If it’s not going back in the oven, set the roast on a warm corner of the stove; covered loosely with foil.
+To make the sauce and finish the roast, lift the pork out of the roasting pan with a large spatula, and rest it on a platter.
+Set the roast on a warm corner of the stove, covered loosely with foil.

 Remove the bay leaves, and then, with a potato masher, crush the cooked vegetables in the juices, breaking them up into little bits.
-Set the sieve in the saucepan and pour everything from the pan into the sieve including any flavorful caramelized bits that can be scraped up.
+Set a sieve in a medium saucepan, and pour everything from the pan into the sieve, including any flavorful caramelized bits that can be scraped up.
 Press the vegetables and other solids against the sieve with a big spoon to release their liquid, and then discard them.
-Let the liquid settle and when the fat rises, skim it off.
-Set the saucepan over high heat, bring the juices (you should have 3 to 4 cups) to a boil and let them reduce to 3 cups, uncovered.
+Let the liquid settle, and when the fat rises, skim it off.
+Set the saucepan over high heat; bring the juices to a boil and let them reduce to 3 cups, uncovered.
 (Add water before reducing if needed to make 3 cups.)

-For further browning, return the roast to the roasting pan, including its juices.
-When the oven is at 425 degrees, set the pan on a higher rack and roast until browned and crusty.
-This could take just a few minutes or 15 or more: check the meat frequently and turn pan if browning unevenly.
+For further browning of the meat, return the roast to the roasting pan.
+When the oven is at 425 degrees, set the pan on a higher rack, baste with some sauce, and roast until browned and crusty, about 10 to 15 minutes, checking the meat frequently and turning the pan if browning unevenly.

-When the roast is out of the oven, let it sit for 10 minutes or so before serving.
-I like to remove the blade bone which is visible on the side of the roast.
-Insert a long knife blade into the meat so it rests on the flat bone; draw the blade along the bone, following its contours and the meat will lift off.
+Let the roast rest for 10 minutes before serving.
+Insert a long knife blade into the meat so it rests, then draw the knife blade along the bone, following its contours, and the meat will lift off.
 Arrange the boneless pork on a warm serving platter.

-To finish the sauce, cook until the strained roasting juices have reduced by half, or to a consistency you like.
-Thicken it, if you wish, with bread crumbs.
-Moisten the roast with some of the sauce and pass the rest.
+To finish the sauce, cook the strained roasting juices until they have reduced by half, or to a consistency you like.
+Moisten the roast with some of the sauce, and pass the rest of the sauce.